 Waters of Kaloko-Honokōhau Nature Walk Resources

 - The Waters of Kaloko-Honokōhau Self-Guided Nature Walk Booklet

-- The Water of Kāne – Audio recording of an ancient Hawaiian chant about water
+- The Waters of Kāne – an audio recording of an ancient Hawaiian chant about water

-- The Water of Kāne Oli – Text and group activity
+- The Waters of Kāne Oli – text and group activity

 - Electrical Conductivity Backpack